RR0/ufoml/README.md

 ### Preprocessed input

+This is a re-engineering of the raw input(s) to avoid duplicates, standardize scales and types, etc. and more of all select appropriate features (data rows characteristics) to feed during system training.

 #### Features

 Aside the data size, the characteristics (or "features") of an UFO case are critical to perform a good prediction, so :